Orgzales/BigDataFinalProject/README.md

 		- Seperate each file into a session for each match
 	- Make sure to make it not case sensitive

+##TODO/STEP 2
+	- W/ total amount of spells in total + Session amount of spells using pandas
+		- Get the classes that the spell could use
+		- Check if the charater has the class that is within the requiements
+			- if the charater does give out a precent success to that name in that session

 ###Data Sources